TechBuz4/Gemma_competition_WellNest/README.md

 2.  **AI Virtual Health Companion:** A second fine-tuned instance of Gemma 3n acts as an empathetic, conversational assistant.
 It understands natural language, detects emotional tone, screens for signs of postpartum depression, and offers supportive dialogue.
 When needed, it guides users to verified local and national mental health resources.

-By leveraging Gemma 3n’s multimodal understanding, on-device readiness, and compact architecture, WellNest demonstrates how AI can deliver real, private, and personalized care, even in low-resource or offline environments.
+By leveraging Gemma 3n’s multimodal understanding,off-line, on-device readiness, and compact architecture, WellNest demonstrates how AI can deliver real, private, and personalized care, even in low-resource or offline environments.
 This makes it uniquely suited for maternal health support at scale.

 ---